 Dr. Cory Szybala is a naturopathic doctor and adjunct faculty member in the Master of Science in Nutrition program at NUNM.
 While in medical school Dr. Szybala developed a special interest in clinical nutrition and using food as medicine.
 He learned about and quickly became a member of the acclaimed Food As Medicine Everyday Series (previously known as the ECO Project).
 He is excited to be a part of the Food As Medicine Institute team and continue his work teaching the FAME 12-week community-based nutrition series, being available for public speaking engagements and helping with the annual Food As Medicine Symposium.

-At his private practice in Cedar Hills, Dr. Szybala focuses on helping his clients rediscover their optimal health by offering a holistic approach to men’s health, pediatrics, digestive health and chronic disease.
+Dr. Szybala focuses on helping his clients rediscover their optimal health by offering a holistic approach to men’s health, pediatrics, digestive health and chronic disease.
 Dr. Szybala earned his Doctor of Naturopathic Medicine from the National University of Natural Medicine and his Bachelor of Arts in Biochemistry with minors in Psychology and Biology from Indiana University, Bloomington.

 Dr. Jackson is a naturopathic doctor and a founding physician of the Food As Medicine Institute.
 Dr. Jackson is passionate about bringing her naturopathic training about the healing power of whole foods to the public.
 In 2010, she established NUNM’s ECO Project, a 12-week community-based, hands-on nutrition and cooking series, led by naturopathic doctors.
 Prior to NUNM, Dr. Jackson supported young people, both here and abroad, in creating community-based change for improved health in her work with non-profit organizations such as Amigos de las Americas and SAVE the Children.